williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ###Validating ID Tokens

-You can pass ID tokens around different components of your app, and these components can use it as a lightweight authentication mechanism identifying the app and the user.
+You can pass ID Tokens around different components of your app, and these components can use it as a lightweight authentication mechanism identifying the app and the user.
-But before you can use the information in the ID token or rely on it as an assertion that the user has authenticated, you must validate it to prove its integrity.
+But before you can use the information in the ID Token or rely on it as an assertion that the user has authenticated, you must validate it to prove its integrity.

-ID tokens are sensitive and can be misused if intercepted.
-You must ensure that these tokens are handled securely by transmitting them only over HTTPS and only via POST data or within request headers.
-If you store them on your server, you must also store them securely.
+ID Tokens are sensitive and can be misused if intercepted.
+Transmit them only over HTTPS and only via POST data or within request headers.
+If you store them on your server, you must store them securely.

-Clients MUST validate the ID token in the Token Response in the following manner:
+Clients MUST validate the ID Token in the Token Response in the following manner:

-1. Verify that the `iss` (issuer) claim in the ID token exactly matches the issuer identifier for your Okta organization (which is typically obtained during [Discovery](#openid-discovery-document)).
+1. Verify that the `iss` (issuer) claim in the ID Token exactly matches the issuer identifier for your Okta org (which is typically obtained during [Discovery](#openid-discovery-document)).
-2. Verify that the `aud` (audience) claim contains the `client_id` of your application.
+2. Verify that the `aud` (audience) claim contains the `client_id` of your app.
-3. Verify the signature of the ID token according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT `alg` header parameter.
+3. Verify the signature of the ID Token according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT `alg` header parameter.
 Use the public keys provided by Okta via the [Discovery Document](#openid-discovery-document).
 4. Verify that the expiry time (from the `exp` claim) has not already passed.
-5. A `nonce` claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
+5. A `nonce` claim must be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
 The client should check the nonce value for replay attacks.
-6. The client SHOULD check the `auth_time` claim value and request re-authentication using the `prompt=login` parameter if it determines too much time has elapsed since the last End-User authentication.
+6. The client should check the `auth_time` claim value and request re-authentication using the `prompt=login` parameter if it determines too much time has elapsed since the last end-user authentication.

 Step 3 involves downloading the public JWKS from Okta (specified by the `jwks_uri` attribute in the [discovery document](#opendid-discovery-document)).
 The result of this call is a [JSON Web Key](https://tools.ietf.org/html/rfc7517) set.

-Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the [ID token header](#claims-in-the-header-section).
+Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the [ID Token header](#claims-in-the-header-section).

-The ID token and the access token are signed by an RSA private key.
-Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID token header.
+The ID Token and the access token are signed by an RSA private key.
+Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID Token header.
 To minimize the effects of key rotation, your application should check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-metadata) for a new public key and `kid`.

-All applications must roll over keys for adequate security.
+All apps must roll over keys for adequate security.
 Please note the following:

 * For security purposes, Okta automatically rotates keys used to sign the token.
 * The current key rotation schedule is at least twice a year.
 This schedule can change without notice.